john-huang-121/Study-Material/web_trivia.md

 6) Code on Demand (optional): ability for servers to send executeable code to clients.
 This happens in HTML's `<script>` tag.
    When an HTML document is loaded, the browser automatically fetches the JavaScript from the server and executes it locally.

+   ## HTML script

+   If the script tag has a src, then none of it's inner script will run.